 Iran+98 34 3312 7264

 After visiting Moshtaghie Dome, just 600 meters away, there is one of the most important Zoroastrian fire temples on Shohada-Borzoo Amighi Street.
-Kerman’s Zoroastrian Fire temple (Atashkadeh) is the only Zoroastrian anthropological museum in the world that built-in 1925 and located in Borzou Amiqi (near Moshtaghieh Great Square) street.
+Kerman’s Zoroastrian Fire temple (Atashkadeh) is the only Zoroastrian anthropological museum in the world that was built-in 1925 and is located in Borzou Amiqi (near Moshtaghieh Great Square) street.
 It is the first museum of its kind in the world and was officially inaugurated during Jashn-e Tirgan (Tirgan ceremonies) in 2005 by Iran’s Cultural Heritage, Handicrafts and Tourism Organization (ICHHTO).
 The museum showcases the ancient history of Zoroastrians, some historical Zoroastrian religious texts, Zoroastrian customs, and religious ceremonies, different kinds of candle lights, fire braziers, and tallow burners.

 As you approach the end of your tour in Kerman, the last place that will attract you is the Dome of Jabaliya.
 The Jabalieh or Rock Dome is also known as the Gabri Dome.
-This historical monument that is completely made of stone has been inspired by Sassanide's architectural period.
+This historical monument which is completely made of stone has been inspired by Sassanide's architectural period.
 It is of octagonal design and comprises three floors crowned by a rather flat dome, totally empty inside.
 It appears to predate the 2nd millennium AD and may have been a Zoroastrian building, and is remarkable because of being constructed of stone rather than the more usual brick.
 However, although it does not have a very clear history, it has been noticed and welcomed by many tourists.